bcurran3/ansible-nas-plugins/bcurran3/cleanup/readme.md

 Homepage: <https://github.com/bcurran3/ansible-nas-plugins/tree/main/bcurran3/cleanup>

-Cleanup is a plugin to stop and remove any Docker containers that are running after you've disabled them via `<appname>_enabled: true`.
-Apps that you are no longer running will have their Docker containers stopped and removed.
+Cleanup is a plugin I wrote to stop and remove any Docker containers that are still running after you've changed `<appname>_enabled: true` to `<appname>_enabled: false`.
+These app will have their Docker containers stopped and removed.

-## Configuration
+## Installation and Configuration

-1. From the same directory you cloned Ansible-NAS, clone the plugsins.
+1. Clone the plugins repository.
 `git clone https://github.com/bcurran3/ansible-nas-plugins.git`

 2. Copy the contents of the `ansible-nas-plugins` to your `ansible-nas/plugins` directory.
-This will copy all plugins in the repository but you don't need to enable or use them all.
+There may be more than one plugin by this developer, you don't need to use them all.

-3. If this is the first plugin you've installed than copy `plugins/sample.yml` to `plugins/plugins.yml`.
-Edit `samples.yml` and add **at the bottom**:
+3. If you're installing your first plugin than copy `plugins/sample.yml` to `plugins/plugins.yml`.
+Edit `plugins.yml` and add:
 ```
   - import_tasks: plugins/bcurran3/cleanup/cleanup.yml
     when: (cleanup_enabled | default(False))
     tags: cleanup
 ```
+NOTE: For Cleanup to work correctly, you want to make sure it's always the last entry in your `plugins/plugins.yml` file.

 4. Add `cleanup_enabled: true` to your `inventories/<your_inventory>/nas.yml` file.